netdata/learn/docs/cloud/visualize/interact-new-charts.md

 * zoom in on the selected timeframe

-[Metric Correlations](/docs/cloud/insights/metric-correlations) will action will only be available if you respect the timeframe selection limitations.
+[Metric Correlations](/docs/cloud/insights/metric-correlations) will only be available if you respect the timeframe selection limitations.
 The selected duration pill together with the button state will help visualize this.

 #TODO add image